-Licensed Employees: Each licensed employee is evaluated using the performance appraisal instrument adopted by the Halifax County Board of Education and/or the Department of Public Instruction.
+Certified Employees: Each certified employee is evaluated using the performance appraisal instrument adopted by the Halifax County Board of Education and/or the Department of Public Instruction.

 The principal/supervisor may require an Action Plan whenever an individual's performance indicates that corrective action is needed to avoid a "below standard" or less than "proficient" rating, unless the employee is recommended for dismissal or demotion.